-Throughout the last ten years, diversity and inclusion initiatives have been high on organisations' agenda in an attempt to build high-performing diversified teams and win the war for talent.
+Throughout the last ten years, diversity and inclusion initiatives have been high on organisations' agendas as they attempt to build high-performing diversified teams and win the war for talent.

 For leaders building their teams, implementing diversity initiatives is a logical and rational decision.
 They undertake these initiatives in order to establish fair practices and ensure high performing teams by tapping into broad talent pools.
 They are however insufficient.

-The importance of satisfying the need of belonging is backed by ample research.
+The importance of satisfying the need for belonging is backed by ample research.

 One particular study by Greg Walton, a psychologist at Stanford University, demonstrates that creating a sense of belonging among minorities eliminates stress related to the lack of it, therefore substantially enhancing physical and emotional wellbeing and consequently increasing performance.